Protecting the environment and improving biodiversity

 We want to tackle pollution, littering and fly-tipping, which is not only an environmental hazard, but an eyesore.

-During their time in office, Somerset Conservatives have worked hard to encourage recycling and as a result, Somerset is the top performing County Council in the country for recycling rates.
-The Recycle More scheme has dramatically increased the amount of kerbside recycling collected - 99% of which stays in Britain.
-More can be done and Graham and Jeff want to see recycling schemes expanded still further, as well as finding a new, more efficient local location for the Cheddar Recycling Centre.
+During their time in office, Somerset Conservatives worked hard to encourage recycling and as a result, Somerset is the top performing County Council in the country for recycling rates.
+The Recycle More scheme dramatically increased the amount of kerbside recycling collected - 99% of which stays in Britain.
+More can be done and Graham and Jeff want to see recycling schemes expanded still further, as well as finding a new, more efficient local location for the Cheddar Recycling Centre (while also protecting the centre from closure, as suggested by the Council in 2024).

 And in order to meet the county's Net Zero ambitions, we want developers to include renewable energy solutions in all new homes, while encouraging better insulation in existing ones - as well as deliver more electric car charging points.